alexpyattaev/agave/tlv/tlv-mac/README.md

 ## Performance

-This crate was not heavily optimized yet, so it is likely one could optimize it a lot.
+This crate has not been heavily optimized and likely has room for further improvement